davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 Model results are presented in \figref{model_results} and
 \figref{model_comparison}.
-For the Farallon-plate scenarios, <!-- why plural -->the @Royden1993a forearc model predicts low temperatures (~235-245 ºC) at the subduction interface.
+For the underplating scenarios, <!-- why plural -->the @Royden1993a forearc model predicts low temperatures (~235-245 ºC) at the subduction interface.
 This is quite low relative to the temperatures predicted for the Sierra Pelona schist (~700 ºC) by @Kidder2013, or